 FUERTSCH Family Page

-I've been studying the FUERTSCH family and decided to post this page in hopes of drawing comments from others who might know something about it.
-I have searched the Internet for more information, but this is all I can find.
-So here are the bits and pieces.
+I've been studying the FUERTSCH family and decided to post this page in hopes of drawing comments from others who might know more.
 It's a very hard family to trace, so I am seeking help.
-I've gone as far as I can by myself.

-The FUERTSCH (FÜRTSCH) family name probaby originated in Bohemia, a former province of Austria that now lies in the Czech Republic bordering Germany.
+The FUERTSCH (FÜRTSCH) family name probably originated in Bohemia, a former German-speaking province of Austria that now lies in the Czech Republic bordering Germany.
 See a history of Bohemia at the bottom of the page.
 I learned about it while researching for this page and found it interesting.

 "My" FUERTSCH family

-Joseph FUERTSCH, overstarting his age as 18, arrived 13 Mar 1872 in NY on the Hammonia.
-He was witness to Andreas' 1874 wedding.
+Joseph FUERTSCH was born July 2 1856.
+Overstarting his age as 18, he arrived 13 Mar 1872 in NY on the Hammonia.
+He was a witness at Andreas' 1874 wedding.
 He does not appear in the census in June 1880.
 But he shows up soon afterward (FIERTSCH) in the 1880-1881 Evanston City Directory, living at the southwest corner of Chicago Ave and Mulford.
 He was a painter.
 On Nov 9 1880 Joseph (record says FIRTSCH) married Mary Didier (b1860) from a neighboring farm.
 Their daughter (my grandmother Katherine FUERTSCH) was born in Rogers Park, Chicago, on Nov 21 1881.
-But Joseph died shortly after.
-They took a trip back to "Austria" when Katherine was 3 months old (thus around Feb 1882) but on the way back Joseph "died on the boat."
+But Joseph was suffering from "painters colic" (lead poisoning) so they took a trip back to Europe when Katherine was 3 months old (thus around Feb 1882.)
+Joseph died there or "on the boat."
 He left few traces.
+Then in Feb 1885 Mary married Ernst HUBRICH, who had newly emigrated from Kunzen, Silesia.
+He adopted Katherine, and he and Mary had several more kids.
+The HUBRICHs lived at 4130 N Moody in Chicago.
+Mary died Jan 16 1931.
+I have posted a HUBRICH family webpage.

 Other FUERTSCH families

 This page needs a lot of work.
 Here are the other loose ends I have uncovered.
+We don't know if these people came from Weissensulz or even Bohemia.
+Some apparently came from Bavaria.
 I'd be happy to hear if any of them have been researched, especially if they connect to any of the others:

 USA

-3. John and Mary FUERTSCH and family, of Kansas.
-John was born 1852
+1. John and Mary FUERTSCH and family, of Kansas.
+John was born in Europe in 1852

 Europe